 In addition, this project is partly in response to changes within the Practice, combined with the nationwide issue of GP shortages.

-NHS24 will work closely with the Practice to manage same-day appointment requests, ensuring the most appropriate method of care is provided.
-This will also help ensure our GPs and other healthcare professionals spend more time with patients who have a health issue that only they can help with.
+NHS24 works closely with the Practice to manage same-day appointment requests, ensuring the most appropriate method of care is provided.
+This helps help ensure our GPs and other healthcare professionals spend more time with patients who have a health issue that only they can help with.

 This means that when you place a request for a same-day appointment, you may receive a call-back from NHS 24.
 NHS 24’s call handling and clinical staff will process patient calls to the same high standards of care and confidentiality in line with the 111 service currently provided by NHS 24’s healthcare professionals.

 All requests for same day advice or appointments must come through the Practice and you should not call NHS 24 directly during our opening times.
 NHS 24 can access the appointment system and can book you in if you need to be seen or offer some advice over the telephone depending on your issue that day.

 Does this mean that my personal information will be shared with a third party?